Token Ring in 2021

 Later implementations used RJ-45 connectors and standard 100 Ω twisted pair phone line (2-pair, like Ethernet, but not the same pins).

 The cost of the network cards was by all accounts significantly higher than Ethernet.
 IBM manufactured ASICs for their own Token Ring cards, which implemented all the required features on a single die.
 See Strange chip: Teardown of a vintage IBM token ring controller.
-Later devices were more cost optimized using standard plastic packaging.
+Later devices were more cost optimised using standard plastic packaging.
 Texas Instruments also manufactured Token Ring controller chips, which were used by Madge.

 The Apple Token Ring 4/16 NB Card cost around $1000, while similar Ethernet cards could cost e.g. $200.